np-overflow/handbook/docs/proposals/open.md

 * On-boarding is easier if you can find all relevant information spelled out
 * Teamwork is easier if you can read how other parts of the organization work
 * **Everyone** can contribute to it

-> Temporarily, full text search is missing from our Handbook, which is a crucial part of getting this to work